Miter Saw Buying Guide: What To Look For

-On top of creating precise, crisp angles the saw is also convenient for making a lot of quick cuts if one needs numerous small pieces made up.
-Measurements are made easy as the saw is labeled making the learning process very straightforward.
+Miter saws create precise, crisp angles and is convenient for making a lot of quick bevel cuts and miter cuts if one needs numerous small pieces made up.
+Measurements are made easy as the saw is labeled making the learning process a lot easier.

-Now, let’s cut into some details!
-There are a few different sizes of blades and brands (including Dewalt, Makita and Hitachi) to be aware of before making a purchase.
+Now, let’s start cutting into some details!
+There are a few different sizes of blade and brands (including Dewalt, Makita and Hitachi) to be aware of before making a purchase.
 Here are the basics of miter saw buying.

-The 10-inch option: At most hardware stores there will be a larger selection of 10-inch blades that you will also find to be less costly.
+At most hardware stores there will be a larger selection of 10-inch blades that you will also find to be less costly.
 Not only is the upfront costs less, but fewer teeth means these blades are also less expensive to sharpen.
 The smaller radius allows the blades to spin faster using fewer amps ultimately driving down the cost of electricity, too.
-A good 10 inch option is the DW717 made by Dewalt.

-The 12-inch option: The benefits of the 10-inch saw do not always outweigh that of the 12-inch.
+The benefits of the 10-inch saw do not always outweigh that of the 12-inch.
 Bigger blades mean longer cuts.
 These tools also use more amps so they drive more power into the cuts.
 This is ideal for tasks like deck building or projects that use thicker material.
 Higher tooth speed also means cleaner, sharper cuts.
-A 12inch saw I really like is the DWS780 from Dewalt.

 Do you need a saw with a laser guide?